A mutual staredown during a utility bike ride:

 Roadside Deer – Rt 376 Marker 1111 – 2018-06-20

-This is just after noon, when deer should be snoozing, just north of Paula’s Public House, with the deer on the creek side of the road.
-I’m towing the trailer with an empty propane tank, coasting down from 18 mph, and expecting the deer to jump in front of me, because it can.
-It waited patiently until I passed, hopped the guide rail, trotted across the road, then clambered up the steep hillside away from the Might Wappinger Creek.
+This is just after noon, when deer should be snoozing, north of Paula’s Public House, with the deer on the creek side of the road.
+I’m towing the trailer with an empty propane tank, coasting down from 18 mph, and expecting the deer to jump in front of me, because that’s what deer do.
+It waited patiently until I passed, hopped the guide rail, trotted across the road, then clambered up the steep hillside away from the Mighty Wappinger Creek.